-The project area is within the known range of dover sole (Microstomus pacificus) Chinook salmon (Oncorhynchus tshawytscha), chum salmon (Oncorhynchus keta), Coho salmon (Oncorhynchus kisutch), sockeye salmon (Oncorhynchus nerka), and pink salmon (Oncorhynchus gorbuscha).
-We have determined the described activity would not adversely affect EFH in the project area.
+The project area is within the known range of the The project area is within the known range of the Chinook salmon (Oncorhynchus tshawytscha), chum salmon (Oncorhynchus keta), Coho salmon (Oncorhynchus kisutch), sockeye salmon (Oncorhynchus nerka), and pink salmon (Oncorhynchus gorbuscha).
+We are currently gathering information regarding these species and have yet to make a determination of effect.
+Should we find that the described activity may affect the species listed above, we will follow the appropriate course of action under Section 305(b)(2) of the Magnuson-Stevens Act.
 Any comments the National Marine Fisheries Service may have concerning essential fish habitat will be considered in our final assessment of the described work.